IBRAHIMOBAIDO/IBRAHIMOBAIDO/README.md

 ### Hi there 👋
 <h1 align="center">Hi 👋, I'm Ibrahim OBAIDO</h1>
-<h3 align="left">An Electronics and Communications Engineer, I graduted from Kocaeli University in June 2021 in Turkey.</h3>
+align="left">An Electronics and Communications Engineer, I graduted from Kocaeli University in June 2021 from Turkey.

 - 👨‍💻 All of my projects are available at [https://github.com/IBRAHIMOBAIDO?tab=repositories](https://github.com/IBRAHIMOBAIDO?tab=repositories)